 We kicked off April with our annual April Fools’ joke… almost predictable after so many years of successful pranks, but we figured why not give it a shot one last time.
 This year, we gave up on our whole “globally inspired burritos” schtick, re-branded, and changed our name back to our way-back-when name, The Wrap.
 To make up for the joke and those who fell for it, we brought 1997 retro-pricing to our menu for that day only… not our best effort, not our worst either.

-In June, after a 2-year hiatus, co-founder and former CEO John Pepper purchased control of Boloco from its private equity investors and returned as CEO, Chairman and majority owner.
+After a 2-year hiatus, co-founder and former CEO John Pepper purchased control of Boloco from its private equity investors and returned as CEO, Chairman and majority owner.
 With restaurants in DC and Maryland having closed in late 2014, two expiring leases, and annual losses in the millions of dollars, a turnaround was vital to avoid bankruptcy.
 While many of the restaurants continued to see strong sales, corporate expenses had remained extraordinarily high during the non-growth years of 2013-2015.
 It was time for a return to the company’s roots… lean management, a renewed focus on its long-time mission and people first philosophy, and a good dose of luck.

-In December, after weeks of internal discussions and debate, we raised the floor wages to $11 per hour, and our average hourly wage hit the MIT standard living wage for the first time since starting.
+After weeks of internal discussions and debate, we raised the floor wages to $11 per hour, and our average hourly wage hit the MIT standard living wage for the first time since starting.
 Still paltry, it would cost Boloco nearly $1.2M if sales remained the same… and more if they dropped.
 It felt like a “bet-the-company” moment in the name of doing what we believed to be right… and it was.
 Here’s a little more on wages at Boloco.